sv-cover/cover-php/bulma_progress.md

 # Pending Design Decisions

 - Inline login form or separate page?
 - Circular or square profile pictures in Almanak?
 Forum?
+Committee pages?
 - Deprecate weblog?
 - Standardise edit/delete/whatever buttons (announcements vs forum vs editable)
 - If a committee member stops being a member, they are invisible to non-admins on the committee page.
 Is this a good idea?